PCE1968/MechaCar_Statistical_Analysis/README.md

 Looking at the p=values we can see that the only lot that is statistically different from the mean of 1,500 PSI is Lot3)

 ## Study Design: MechaCar vs Competition
+Hypothesis: MechaCar has better mpg than the competition.

-    What metric or metrics are you going to test?
+1. What metric or metrics are you going to test?
+   - We will compare the mpg of MechaCar against competitors of similar class.
-    What is the null hypothesis or alternative hypothesis?
+2. What is the null hypothesis or alternative hypothesis?
+   - The MechaCar does not have better MPG than the competition.
-    What statistical test would you use to test the hypothesis?
+3. What statistical test would you use to test the hypothesis?
 And why?
+   - ANOVA test will probably work best to compare multiple competitors against the MechaCar at the same time.
-    What data is needed to run the statistical test?
+4. What data is needed to run the statistical test?
+   - We will need similar datasets for mpg for each competitor that we want to check.